microphone for ham radio

 Pros of Electro-Voice RE20

-Cons of Electro-Voice RE20
+Electro-Voice RE20 Disadvantages

 Expensive: The RE20 is one of the more expensive alternatives, making it less suitable for operators on a limited budget.